Mexico Insurance For Tourists – Who Can Drive Your Vehicle In Mexico?

 Requirements for Drivers on Your Mexico insurance for tourists policy

 Any number of additional drivers may operate a vehicle that you have covered with Mexican auto insurance for federal highways.
 However, you should be aware that they must be legally licensed and be 21.
-An unlicensed driver could lead to both legal problems with Mexican authorities and coverage problems with your Mexico insurance for tourists.
-In a driving violation, that individual might get your vehicle towed and impounded, creating problems for both of you, especially if you aren’t there.
+An unlicensed driver could lead to legal problems with Mexican authorities and coverage problems with your Mexico insurance for tourists.
+In a driving violation, that individual might get your vehicle towed and impounded.
+This creates problems for both of you, especially if you aren’t there.
 Only the legal owner of a vehicle can retrieve it from Mexican authorities.
 In an accident, an unlicensed driver could get your Mexico insurance for tourists revoked.
 A driver must be at least 21 years of age.
-Your coverage can be revoked for an underage driver if your vehicle is in a wreck, which can lead to legal problems as well as serious financial implications.
+The insurer can revoke your coverage for an underage driver if your vehicle is in a wreck.
+This leads to legal problems and serious financial implications.

 Can My Car Be Driven if I Don’t Go?

 Your vehicle can be taken into Mexico by an authorized party.
 However, you must be sure that the vehicle is covered with Mexican auto insurance for federal highways.
 You must also provide a letter explaining that you have given permission for your vehicle to be driven by someone else, and the driver MUST have a US or Canadian license.
 An event-free trip is ideal.
 However, be aware that you may have to travel to Mexico if your vehicle is involved in an incident since it won’t be released to any other party.

 Discussing the terms of your coverage with a third party who will drive the vehicle in Mexico is wise.
 For example, unauthorized towing of a trailer could result in your policy’s nullification.
 Be sure that your driver is aware of the limitations.